 Environment: Daily work activity is conducted both in indoor and outdoor environments, with frequent movement throughout the program locations.
 Must be able to lift, sometimes up to 50 pounds, and take appropriate behavioral interventions using approved techniques and procedures.
 Staff must be prepared to participate in indoor/outdoor activities as well as physical activities, swimming, etc.

 Equipment: Use of a Personal Computer (PC) is required.
 Equipment and machinery typically found in an office, school setting, and kitchen area will be used on a consistent basis in the daily work activity.

 Education: Bachelor’s Degree in Education, Psychology, or a related Social Services field required.

 Mobility: Ability to bend, kneel and stoop with ease.
 Must be able to lift or assist in lifting up to 50 Ibs., walking, and restraining the people we serve as needed to minimize the risk of possible self-injury, injury to the person being assisted, or others.
 Must be able to assist in pushing/guiding wheelchairs as needed.
 Must be able to participate in activities such as swimming, hiking, etc.

 Observation: Must be able to observe the needs of the people we serve by sight and sound.

-Skills/Abilities: Ability to type with familiarity of Microsoft @ Office software is preferred.
+Skills/Abilities: The ability to type with the familiarity of Microsoft @ Office software is preferred.
 Familiarity with terms used in the Special Education/Education desirable.